pavlosymonov/UStore/README.md

-# UStore - Ecommerce
+# UStore - E-commerce

-Look at the result on Github Pages (https://dumagenon.github.io/UStore/)
+Look at the result on Github Pages (https://pavlosymonov.github.io/UStore/)

-Project was created with Vanilla JS
+The project was created with Vanilla JS